S3gmentati0nFault/S3gmentati0nFault.github.io/docs/greenfield/readme.md

 $, 10)$
 <h2>FIX and QUIT commands</h2>
 Both FIX and QUIT commands are being handled through dedicated threads, created once the commands are typed.
 To be fair the existence of a specialized thread just to send a process to the mechanic is really useless and could be avoided altogether.
 The QUIT command is a bit more complicated and having a thread in that case is a bit more useful, because if it has to wait doesn't lock the entirety of the input pipeline, but could still be removed in favour of a synchronized function.
-<h2>Final thoughts and future upgrades</h2>
-The solution I found is far from simple and still a bit rough around the edges.
-A couple of steps that I will take in the near future to make the solution better are:

-  - [ ] Cleaning the repository
-  - [ ] Lower the project complexity, find ways to merge functionalities together and lower the amount of threads per process
-  - [ ] Do code refactoring to better define responsibilities inside the network
-  - [ ] Change a couple of asynchronous GRPCs to better suited synchronous remote procedure calls
-  - [ ] Create a GUI to better understand what is going on
-  - [ ] Write good code documentation